ar-treb/ar-treb.github.io/_pages/about.md

 I'm Artur, a recent First Class Honours **MSci Natural Sciences graduate** from [University College London](https://www.ucl.ac.uk), currently based in London.
 My main interests include environmental research, species conservation, science communication, global change and computational methods.
 I am now seeking a new role in which I can utilise my interdisciplinary background, attention to detail and analytical skills to tackle environmental challenges and foster positive change.

+# Current role: Research Assistant at London NHM

 # Recent activities

 ## Data Curator at RBG, Kew (Oct 2023 - Apr 2024)

 I spent 6 months at Royal Botanic Gardens, Kew where I was working as a Data Curator.
 I contributed to the **"*NutriDiv"*** project led by Dr Samuel Pironon, mainly focusing on collecting and standardizing plant nutrition data from Food Composition Databases.
-My input provides a base for ML modelling aiming to predict nutrition across global diversity of edible plants.
+My input provides a base for ML modelling pipeline aiming to predict nutrition across global diversity of edible plants.

 ## Master's project at UCL CBER